 Now for the don'ts...

-- Don't ever allow someone to access your computer view TeamViewer/ AnyDesk or any other computer sharing software.
+Don't ever allow someone to access your computer via TeamViewer/ AnyDesk or any other computer sharing software.
+Having a Skype or Zoom call where you share your screen is safe, but don't ever allow someone else to take control of your computer.

 3. Back up your wallets